microsoft/app-innovation-workshop/Walkthrough Guide/05 Search/README.md

 ![Azure Search Configure](Assets/ConfigureSearchService.png)
-You'll have a few options for pricing, but for this demo, we should have plenty of capacity left over if we use the Free tier.
+You'll have a few options for pricing, but for this demo we should have plenty of capacity left over if we use the Free tier.
 Once you've deployed Azure Search, go to the resource

 ![Azure Search Overview](Assets/SearchOverview.png)

 ### Indexing our data
 There are two ways to get data into Azure Search.
 The easiest is to make use of the automatic indexers.
-With the indexers, we're able to point Azure Search to our database and have it on a schedule look for new data.
+With the indexers, we're able to point Azure Search to our database and have it follow a schedule to look for new data.
 This can lead to situations where the database and search index are out-of-sync so be wary of using this approach in production.
 Instead, you should manage the search index manually using the lovely SDKs provided.

 For ease of use, we'll make use of the Indexers to get some data quickly into our index.